My first day at ANASAZI Training. What did I tell you? Chubby nerd.

-In September of 2007, after being led on a horrendous, five-mile hike through everything that I could possibly be allergic to, I laid underneath my simple shelter on the ANASAZI trail in Arizona and wrote, “I don’t know what I was thinking.
+In September of 2007, after being led on a difficult, five-mile hike through everything that I could possibly be allergic to, I laid underneath my simple shelter on the ANASAZI trail in Arizona and wrote, “I don’t know what I was thinking.
 I’m not cut out to be a TrailWalker.”

-So began my first week as an ANASAZI TrailWalker!
+Thus began my first week as an ANASAZI TrailWalker!

 For those of you that don’t know, ANASAZI Foundation is a wilderness therapy program for troubled youth and struggling young adults.
-ANASAZI offers a 42-day, wilderness-based, residential treatment program and outpatient services rooted in the belief that all people—regardless of their struggles or at-risk choices—possess an inherent “seed of greatness.”
+ANASAZI offers a 50-day, wilderness-based, residential treatment program and outpatient services rooted in the belief that all people—regardless of their struggles or at-risk choices—possess an inherent “seed of greatness.”

 Because of my father’s line of work, I had known about ANASAZI Foundation for years but never really understood what they did.
 After significantly painful and difficult experiences in my own life, my parents suggested that I enroll in ANASAZI and participate in the program.
-After learning that it was a wilderness therapy program, I believe I said something like: “Ah heck no!”
+After learning that it was a wilderness therapy program, I believe I said something like: “Ah, heck no!”

-But for whatever reason, the idea participating at ANASAZI worked on me….little by little….until, a year after my parents had suggested that I enroll in ANASAZI, I printed off an application to work there.
+But for whatever reason, the idea participating at ANASAZI worked on me….little by little….until, about a year after my parents had suggested that I enroll in ANASAZI, I printed off an application to work there.

 Okay, first of all, you need to understand a few things about me: I hated being a boy scout.
 Is there a way to emphasize that…without using expletives?
 I HATED being a boy scout.
 Camp outs, tying knots, being “outdoorsey”….?
 No. Not for me.
-No. No. No. I was a chubby computer nerd fully satisfied with his lot in life.
+No. No. No. I was a chubby computer nerd fully satisfied with my lot in life.

 So again, for whatever reason in 2007, I printed off an application to work at ANASAZI Foundation, a wilderness therapy program.
 I honestly do not remember my thought process at the time.
 I cannot remember filling out the application.
 And I barely remember the drive down to Arizona to start work.
 (I vaguely remember a phone interview from a member of the office staff: “You do realize that you won’t be walking on marked trails, right?
-You’ll be climbing in canyons and bushwhacking.”
+You’ll be climbing through canyons and bushwhacking.”
 “Oh yeah, sure,” I lied.
 Truth be told, I literally did not know what the term “bushwhacking” meant.
-Literally.)
+Literally.

-Suddenly, I found myself in the ANASAZI office going through training.
+And before I knew it, I found myself in the ANASAZI office going through training.
 I was learning how to build a fire with sticks and pack my trail pack using a tarp and something they called a “burrito.”
 I thought to myself: Why am I here?

 Soon after that, I was out on the trail, curled up in the fetal position under my tarp, sweaty, sore, tired and bruised.
 I couldn’t control my allergies and I couldn’t sleep.
 I was physically and mentally miserable.
 Again, I thought to myself: Why am I here?